-strandMode numeric, default 0.
+numeric, default 0.
 Only used for paired end bam files.
-One of (0: strand a GAlignments/GRanges object, depending on input.
+One of (0: strand opposite directions.

-= , 1: first read of pair is +, 2: first read of pair is -).
+= \, 1: first read of pair is +, 2: first read of pair is -).
 See ?strandMode.
 Note: Sets default to 0 instead of 1, as readGAlignmentPairs uses 1.
-This is to guarantee hits, but will also make mismatches of overlapping transcripts in
+This is to guarantee hits, but will also make mismatches of overlapping transcripts in chrStyle a GAlignments/GRanges object, depending on input.

 NOTE: For wig/bigWig files you can send in 2 files, so that it automatically merges forward and reverse stranded objects.
-You can also just send 1 wig/bigWig file, it will then have "" as strand.
+You can also just send 1 wig/bigWig file, it will then have "\" as strand.